Pukekohe railway station: Services

-Bus routes 391, 392, 393, 394, 396, 398 and 399 serve Pukekohe Station.
+Bus routes 391, 392, 393, 394, 396, and 399 serve Pukekohe Station.

+From 10 February 2025, Te Huia began to stop at Pukekohe Station.

 Upgrade

 In 2011, the Auckland Council agreed to fund an upgrade to the station, along with the construction of a Park and ride facility.
 In 2014 Auckland Transport announced plans to upgrade Pukekohe station in two stages, with the first stage in 2015 to include a bus interchange and a Park and Ride.
 The upgrade also included replacement of the wooden sections of platform and a new footbridge and lifts.

 Auckland Transport also added a proposal to extend railway electrification to Pukekohe to its 10-year plan.

 Electrification of the rail line from Papakura to Pukekohe was announced in 2020; with the upgrade then planned to be completed by 2021 (see also New Zealand Upgrade Programme and Auckland railway electrification).

 Electrification work is to commence in 2020 (with three new stations proposed on the route).

 To provide space for stabling trains, KiwiRail planned to remove, or demolish, the 1913 station building by November 2021.
 A 2019 report said that relocating the station would be impractical and could cost almost $2.7m.
 It has been described as, "one of Pukekohe’s more important heritage buildings".
 In December 2021, it was announced that the station would be relocated to Matangi for preservation.

-From 13 August 2022, KiwiRail is redeveloping Pukekohe station and the rail line to allow for Auckland Transport's electric trains to travel between Pukekohe and Papakura.
-Pukekohe Station is closed and the Pukekohe train service is suspended until late 2024.
+On 13 August 2022, KiwiRail began redevelopment of Pukekohe station and the rail line to allow for Auckland Transport's electric trains to travel between Pukekohe and Papakura.
+Services resumed from Pukekohe on 3 February 2025.